-With the increased use of digital technologies in our daily lives, malicious actors from casual scammers to highly sophisticated state-backed groups-hunt for vulnerabilities in ICT systems and networks to steal information, disrupt essential services, and profit from attacks.
+Increased use of digital technologies, especially the Internet, is accompanied by cyberthreats and risks.
+Malicious actors-from casual scammers to highly sophisticated state-backed groups-hunt for vulnerabilities in ICT systems and networks to steal information, disrupt essential services, and profit from attacks.
 Hence, it is critically important to ensure that the Philippines has a national policy framework for the protection of digital assets, especially critical information infrastructure (CII), against threats that could paralyze our economy and affect the wellbeing of Filipinos.